Shaun Alexander: 2000–2004

-2003 was another productive year for Alexander.
+The 2003 season marked another productive year for Alexander.
+In Week 16, against the Arizona Cardinals, he had 21 carries for 135 yards and two touchdowns in the 28–10 victory.
+He had seven games on the season rushing for at least 100 yards and scored a touchdown in 13 of the 16 games.
 He rushed his way to a career-high of 1,435 rushing yards and scored 16 touchdowns.
 Seattle also made its first playoff appearance since 2000.
 Against the Green Bay Packers in the wild card game, Alexander had only 45 yards on 20 carries, but had three rushing touchdowns.
 Alexander's success in the 2003 season earned him his first trip to Honolulu for the annual Pro Bowl.